Cyber-Chic/cosmos/COIN_LEDGER.md

 📦 **EXHIBIT SPOTLIGHT** // This site primarily houses the astro coin archive.
 To view the expanded space exhibition catalog, access the **[COSMIC SHOWCASE](manifest.md)**.

 *   **The Kindness Protocol:** Physical tokens are complimentary keepsakes.
 To pay it forward, finders are requested to perform one anonymous act of kindness in the real world.
 *   **The Flight Manifests:** Custom captures of each coin are queued to board commercial rockets and launch into space.
-Select captures—including project highlights & visuals—are also releasing as spacebound prints.
+Select mementos—including project highlights & visuals—are also releasing as spacebound prints.
 *   **The Orbital Broadcast:** Signature studio artwork is slated for a live digital broadcast via a satellite passing directly over the Pyramids of Giza. *(Track display via **[SAT GUS](https://tr.ee/P8Bv63Qkk6)**).*

 <br />